To include a dealing with a genetically modified organism (GMO) on the Register, the Gene Technology Regulator must:

 - other experts.

-Any relevant information sent to the Regulator is considered in preparing the final RARMP.
-The Regulator uses the RARMP to decide whether the dealing is safe enough to be conducted by anyone without a licence and included on the Register.
+When preparing the final RARMP, the Regulator considers any relevant information received.
+The Regulator uses the RARMP to decide whether the dealing is safe enough for anyone to conduct without a licence, and to include it on the register.

 Making a determination